 Fermenting beets can get a bit tricky.
 Like fruit, beets have a relatively high sugar content that can convert to alcohol quite easily.
 To solve that problem, lacto-fermenting beets in small quantities with other vegetables such as turnips or cabbage is helpful.

-- 2 cups washed, quartered, and sliced turnips
+2 cups washed, quartered, and sliced turnips

-- 1-1/4 cups washed, quartered, and sliced beets
+1¼ cups washed, quartered, and sliced beets

-- 2 tablespoons salt
+2 tablespoons salt

-- Water as needed
+Water as needed

 Prepare turnips and beets.
 Add them to a quart jar, alternating layers so that the red and white are evenly distributed, leaving 1-1/2 inches of headspace.

-- Cover jar with a lid and an airlock, if using.
+Cover jar with a lid and an airlock, if using.
 If you are not using an airlock be sure to “burp” the jars every day to release pent-up gases.